nebari-dev/nebari/docs/source/3_tutorials/1_project_setup_tutorial.md

 - `--project`: Chose a name that [is a compliant name for S3/Storage buckets].
 IE `test-cluster`
 - `--domain`: This is the base domain for your cluster.
 After deployment, the DNS will use the base name prepended with `jupyter`.
 IE if the base name is `test.qhub.dev` then the DNS will be provisioned as `jupyter.test.qhub.dev`.
 This pattern is also applicable if you are setting your own DNS through a different provider.
 - `--ci-provider`: This specifies what provider to use for ci-cd.
-Currently github-actions is supported.
+Currently, github-actions is supported.
 - `--oauth-provider`: This will set configuration file to use auth0 for authentication
 - `--oauth-auto-provision`: This will automatically create and configure an auth0 application
 - `--repository`: The repository name that will be used to store the infrastructure as code